elewites/CryptoApp/README.md

 # CryptoApp

-This is a responsive web app built using React that makes use of the [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch, organize, and visualize real time data on crypto currencies.
+This is a responsive web app built using React.
+The project makes use of the [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch, organize, and present real time data on crypto currencies.

 The app is deployed with Netlify and can be accessed here: [CryptoApp](https://unruffled-hugle-cfd73a.netlify.app/).